learn-co-curriculum/hs-intro-web-design-teachers-guide-intro-js/README.md

 + Display text in the console
 + Understand comparison and logic operators
 + Use conditional statements to control program flow (if/else and switch)
-+ DOM - Explain what the document object model is and how we can interact with it
-+ DOM - Understand the tree-like structure of the DOM
-+ jQuery - Use proper syntax
-+ jQuery - Use selectors and methods together to manipulate the DOM
-+ jQuery - Use jQuery selectors - they are essentially the same as CSS selectors
-+ jQuery - Understand what jQuery is - a library that helps us interact with the DOM
-+ jQuery - Set up a document with jQuery

 ###Motivation